dan-turner/bitgod/README.md

                         bitcoinrpc)
   -proxypassword PROXYPASSWORD
-                        Password for proxied bitcoind JSON-RPC -proxy PROXY          Proxy to bitcoind JSON-RPC backend for non-wallet commands
+                        Password for proxied bitcoind JSON-RPC -proxyrpcssl          Use SSL when connecting to proxied bitcoind JSON-RPC -proxyrpcsslallowunauthorizedcerts
+                        Allow SSL certs which are self-signed -proxy PROXY          Proxy to bitcoind JSON-RPC backend for non-wallet commands
+  -masqueradeaccount MASQUERADEACCOUNT
+                        Ignore wallet account values and masquerade
-  -validate {loose,strict}
+                        transactions as being in this account -validate {loose,strict}
                         Validate transaction data against local bitcoind
                         (requires -proxy)